section-engineering-education/engineering-education/content/articles/email-parser-python/index.md

 In this code, we have two methods, `get_structures()` and `type_counter()`.

-For the `get_structures()`, we check for the structure.
+In the `get_structures()` function, we check the structure.
 If it is a normal text email, we return `text/plain,` but if it's a multipart type of email, we return multipart, all the parts it contains.
 Note also that recursion is used if there are many email structures in the sub-emails of that email.
 For any other email structure we display it by return the emails content type(`get_content_type()`).

 For the `type_counter()` method, we check how many email structure types are gotten in the spam and normal emails, e.g. `'text/plain', 2409`.
 So we first initiate a counter then count them for every similar structure.